CabinOnTheIsle/Shree/README.md

 Enter this line in Terminal:
-git clone https://github.com/CabinOnTheIsle/shreya.git && cd Shreya && pip install -r requirements.txt
+git clone https://github.com/CabinOnTheIsle/shreya.git && cd shreya && pip install -r requirements.txt

 Then, Enter this line to use the first script: python3 MainScripts.py